So that means the president in World Series parlance is two for two.

 I think it's a little more complicated than the fact that Olympia Snow just doesn't want bad press.

-Um what I want to know is why do we keep electing Olympia Snow?
+What I want to know is, why do we keep electing Olympia Snow?

-There's no reason we should be in this position given that Reagan won with his big a majority as he did, you know, so many years ago.
+There's no reason we should be in this position given that Reagan won with as big a majority as he did so many years ago.

 That generation hasn't completely died out yet.